Farmer-Pete/LinuxLefty-Content/content/resume.md

 <p class="muted">February 2013 - Present</p>

 In addition to maintaining all responsibilities prior to the acquisition, I created technical designs and assisted in the porting of the python-based system to Java.
-Eventually, I became the technical lead, where I implemented agile methodologies, coordinated tasks between multiple groups, and acted as an architect of many of the core systems.
+Eventually, I became the technical lead where I implemented agile methodologies, coordinated tasks between multiple groups, and acted as an architect of many of the core systems.
 I maintained this leadership position as we rearchitected the system as a fleet of microservices running on top of Kubernetes and Docker.
 In addition to my development responsibilities, I also created and maintained the scripts which compiled, packaged, and versioned our releases.

 ### **Software Engineer** at **DataRaker**